Get a home loan that earns you frequent flyer points.

 If you’re a frequent flyer and looking for a home loan this may seem like a match made in heaven.
-The Macquarie Bank Flyer Home Loan, in conjunction with Qantas, rewards you with Qantas Points at regular intervals as long as you keep your loan for a set amount of time and your balance is above the required minimum.
+Some home loans, in conjunction with Qantas and Velocity, rewards you with frequent flyer points at regular intervals as long as you keep your loan for a set amount of time and your balance is above the required minimum.
 For many, this can translate into making loan repayments and watching your points’ balance grow—hopefully netting you a holiday in the process.
 With this offering in place, it’s time consumers started asking when other banks will follow suit—and for people looking for a home loan, this is nothing but good news.

 These types of home loans are generally targeted towards property investors as earning frequent flyer points can also be a high priority for those who invest in property, but homeowners can still reap the benefits.
 However, it’s important to note that frequent flyer points shouldn’t be the only reason why you switch or apply for these types of home loans.
 Your investment strategy and personal and financial situation may play a bigger role in your decision.
 If the features or the nature of the home loan disallow you to execute your investment strategy properly, then the gains from the rewards may not be worth it.

 How do you earn flyer points with Macquarie Bank?

 Approved Macquarie Bank Flyer home loans follow the structure below:

 - For every $100,000 you draw down at settlement, you get 10,000 bonus Qantas Points.
 If you draw $700,000, you get 70,000 Qantas Points.

 - As long as the outstanding loan balance is equal to or more than $150,000, you get 1,000 Qantas Points every month, on the last business day of the month.

 - On the loan’s third and fifth anniversaries, as long as the balance is equal to or more than $150,000, you get 25,000 bonus Qantas Points.